RIGHT TO AN EDUCATION

-What rights do I have to higher education (community colleges, trade schools, colleges, or universities) as an undocumented student?
+Can I apply for admission to institutions of higher education (community colleges, trade schools, colleges, or universities) as an undocumented student?

-As an undocumented student you do not have a right to receive a higher education.
-However, all California public universities and many other private colleges and universities admit undocumented students.
+YES.
+All California public colleges and universities and many other private colleges and universities admit undocumented students.
 Check the requirements of institutions you want to attend to see if your undocumented status prohibits you from attending.

-As an undocumented or non-citizen student am I eligible for financial aid to attend college?
+As an undocumented or non-citizen student, am I eligible for federal financial aid to attend college?